-I won’t sugar coat it — there are true eco hotels in Tulum that are trying to make a difference, then there are the “eco hotels” that are pure greenwashing.
+I won’t sugarcoat it—there are true eco-hotels in Tulum that truly try to make a difference, and then there are the “eco-hotels” that are pure greenwashing.

 According to Mexico’s Secretary of the Environment and Natural Resources (SEMARNAT), of the 6,000+ cenotes spread out across the Yucatan Peninsula (including the best cenotes around Tulum), roughly 80% are contaminated with human feces and other toxins.
 This contamination is primarily due to mismanagement of waste, removal of essential mangroves, and loss of jungle from hotel construction.

-The below-mentioned green hotels in Tulum were selected for their participation in the Travel Sustainability Partner Program by Booking.com and are some of the most eco-friendly villas, resorts, and bungalows in Tulum you can find.
+The below-mentioned green hotels in Tulum were selected for their participation in the Travel Sustainability Partner Program by Booking.com.
+As such, these are some of the most eco-friendly villas, resorts, and bungalows in Tulum!

 Here are the best sustainable hotels in Tulum! 🌿